-- days (int, optional) The days from the present-day walking backwards that is required from the database. - start_time (optional) The start time from when the data should be retrieved.
+- entity\id (str, optional) Fully qualified id of the device to be querying, e.g., light.office\lamp or scene.downstairs\on This can be any entity\id in the database.
+If this is left empty, the state of all entities will be retrieved within the specified time.
+If both end\time and start\time explained below are declared, and entity\id is specified, the specified entity\id will be ignored and the history states of all entity\id in the database will be retrieved within the specified time. - days (int, optional) The days from the present-day walking backwards that is required from the database. - start\time (optional) The start time from when the data should be retrieved.
 This should be the furthest time backwards, like if we wanted to get data from now until two days ago.
-Your start time will be the last two days datetime. start_time time can be either a UTC aware time string like 2019-04-16 12:00:03+01:00 or a datetime. datetime object. - end_time (optional) The end time from when the data should be retrieved.
+Your start time will be the last two days datetime. start\time time can be either a UTC aware time string like 2019-04-16 12:00:03+01:00 or a datetime. datetime object. - end\time (optional) The end time from when the data should be retrieved.
 This should be the latest time like if we wanted to get data from now until two days ago.
-Your end time will be today's datetime end_time time can be either a UTC aware time string like 2019-04-16 12:00:03+01:00 or a datetime.datetime object.
-It should be noted that it is not possible to declare only end_time.
-If only end_time is declared without start_time or days, it will revert to default to the latest history state.
-When end_time is specified, it is not possible to declare entity_id.
-If entity_id is specified, end_time will be ignored. - namespace (str, optional) Namespace to use for the call.
-See the section on namespaces for a detailed description.
-In most cases it is safe to ignore this parameter.
+Your end time will be today's datetime end\time time can be either a UTC aware time string like 2019-04-16 12:00:03+01:00 or a datetime.datetime object.
+It should be noted that it is not possible to declare only end\time.
+If only end\time is declared without start\time or days, it will revert to default to the latest history state.
+When end\time is specified, it is not possible to declare entity\id.
+If entity\id is specified, end\time will be ignored.